zzxslp/SoM-LLaVA/README.md

 print (output)
 ```

-Note: to reproduce the results reported in the paper, we recommend using the LLaVA repo with our [LLaVA-format model](https://huggingface.co/zzxslp/som-llava-v1.5-13b).
+Note: to reproduce the results reported in the paper, we recommend using the [official LLaVA repo](https://github.com/haotian-liu/LLaVA) with our [LLaVA-format model](https://huggingface.co/zzxslp/som-llava-v1.5-13b).

 ## :cat: Citation